-Food Assistance help low-income people and families buy the food they need for healthy living and a balanced diet.
+Food Assistance helps low-income people and families buy the food they need for healthy living and a balanced diet.
 The Food Assistance program can help stretch your food dollars.
 Food Assistance eligibility is based on income and resources depending on age and household size.

 The Food Assistance program is administered by the United States Department of Agriculture (USDA).
 The USDA has a website called “Food Assistance Step 1“.
 Visit the website to see if you may be eligible for Food Assistance and how much you might receive.